-Well, it’s because one look at the paint chip order, I noticed the very darkest shade is Van Dyke Brown.
+Well, one look at the paint chip order, I noticed the very darkest shade is Van Dyke Brown.
 And I didn’t want to choose anything in the brown family.
-I wanted to steer towards cooler tones such as blue and even green would be fine with me.
-Ultimately I wanted a light gray with cooler undertones.
+I wanted to steer towards cooler tones such as blue and even green!
+Ultimately, I wanted a light gray with cooler undertones.

-Warm colors include undertones of red, orange and yellow.
-Cooler undertones are in the blue, purple and green categories.
+Warm colors include undertones of red, orange, and yellow.
+Cooler undertones are in the blue, purple, and green.
 If you can remember this, it will cut down your search for paint in half the time!

-There are other pretty tricky factors such as natural/artificial light, the trees outside the windows, and even wallpaper that can impact the paint color you choose.
-So beware of what you are up against before heading to the store.
-I suggest you take pictures of the room from all 4 corners during the brightest time of the day.
-And bring it into the store as a visual reminder.
+There are other pretty tricky factors such as natural/artificial light, trees outside the windows, even wallpaper can impact the paint color you choose.
+Beware of what you are up against before heading to the store.
+I suggest you take pictures of the room from all 4 corners during the brightest time of the day and bring it into the store as a visual reminder.

 Once you bring home samples, paint a swatch on each wall and observe what the paint looks like over different periods of a day.
 You might be surprised!

 Now that you have an understanding of undertones, it’s time to choose the right gray!

 I knew that there wasn’t much light in most of the home for my client.
 Her dining room and kitchen were especially dark with typical 80’s low drop ceilings.
 Her living room had tall cathedral ceilings so I wasn’t as worried.

 The first color I chose is Gossamer Veil.
 It was derived from the blue undertone category, yet had the mass tone of taupe.
 To the naked eye, it looks quite taupe.
 I have the confidence it won’t turn brown or yellow though.
 Why?
 Because of the bluish undertone!
 Again, I’m going for a cool tone.